The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Robert L. Barclay

-• The Structure of Mother-of-Pearl
+• The Structure of Mother-of-pearl

-René-William Groppe and Michel Groppe
+René-William Groppe

-• The Care and Conservation of Mother-of-Pearl
+• The Care and Conservation of Mother-of-pearl

 Padraig ó Dubhlaoidh

-• Properties of Horsehair and Bow
+• Properties of Horsehair and Rosin

-Florence Billaud
+Florence Billaud de Kerret

 Part 6.
 Infestations